G4l43r/lpthw-cn/ex5.rst

 the variables at the end with a special syntax that tells Python, "Hey, this is a format string, put these variables in there."

-As usual, just type this in even if you don't understand it and make it exactly the same.
+As usual, just type this in even if you do not understand it and make it exactly the same.

 .. literalinclude:: ex/ex5.py